zwdzjswzn/BadouNLP/yanshun/week01/readme.md

 Here is the first homework.
-requirement.txt is the package exported from the installed environment
+environment.yml is the package exported from the installed environment.